spesml/spesml.github.io/2_Concepts/3_ModelingFramework/03_requirements_viewpoint.md

 In summary, the assertion that

-1. a component (or a system or white-box function of the functional viewpoint) satisfies a requirement *R*, and that
+1. a component (or a system or white-box function of the functional view) satisfies a requirement *R*, and that
 2. this fact is demonstrated through a test setup

 is modeled with *Verify* and *Satisfy* links as shown in this figure: